 And after a short bit, the kids would come back and the process would start all over again.

 Lesson learned: In India, most poverty cases involving malnourishment aren’t due to misfortunate or unlucky breaks; it is simply their way of life.

 Interesting sidenote: At one point, at the same station, a monkey came by, wanting to take the food we had.
 Like the kids, the station agent chased the monkey off with a stick, but unlike the kids, the monkey never came back.

 Can’t discuss this one as the ramifications are ongoing.

 Inna and I spent two nights in Agra, and for second night, we had to switch rooms in our hotel (the reason stems from the Ultimate Incompetence mentioned above).
 Unfortunately, we switched from an awesome room to a crappy one.
 Crappy because of one issue.

 The AC in our new room barely worked; really, it didn’t work at all.
 As the evening went on, the room got hotter and hotter, until eventually it was like a sauna.
-The ceiling fan didn’t help and we didn’t want to open our window because it didn’t have a screen and would have let bugs in.
-So we went to the lobby and let the employees working there know our situation.
+The ceiling fan didn’t help and we didn’t want to open our window because it didn’t have a screen and would let bugs in.
+So we went to the lobby and told the employees working there about our situation.

 Turns out, the guest across from us (an Indian, so it wasn’t just us being high maintenance Americans) was complaining about the same issue.
 The staff looked into it, then tried to fix things by turning the circuit breaker off and on.